-Supporting Principle: E(1) Developing the Authority's capacity
+Sub Principle: E(1) Developing the Authority's capacity

-We w ill: (1) Maximise the impact of our three roles of regulatory, influencing and doing by: Providing value for money in achieving our outputs and outcomes through service and performance reviews.
+We will: (1) Maximise the impact of our three roles of regulatory, influencing and doing by: Providing value for money in achieving our outputs and outcomes through service and performance reviews.
 This will include benchmarking and looking for opportunities for business process improvement, smarter procurement and reduction in input costs; implementation of our Information Management Strategy and Asset Management Plan; working with others to seek opportunities to work more effectively together, understanding the relationship between what we do and what others do to avoid duplication of effort.
 (2) Use performance data and trend analysis to guide decision making.
 (3) Use research data and benchmarking information in Service Planning.
 (4) Ensure the effective operation of partnerships to deliver agreed outcome and the methodology used to assess outcomes and effectiveness.
 (5) Empower and develop staff to maximise their potential to achieve for the Place and the Authority through: Agreeing organisational capabilities and design principles and putting in place an organisation structure within the three directorates; Developing and implementing a workforce plan; Developing and implementing an organisational development programme.
-What evidence/assurance is in place? • • • • • • • • • • • • • • • • • • • • Regular reviews of activities, outputs and planned outcomes; Member Scrutiny Process and scrutiny reports; Programme of Value for money reviews; Internal Audit Programme; Member Representatives involved in reviewing activities; Evidence of performance data and trend analysis informing decision making; Evidence of research data and benchmarking information being used to inform service planning; Monitoring of effective operation of partnerships to deliver agreed outcome and the methodology used to assess outcomes and effectiveness; Reports from the National Park Management Plan Advisory Group; Authority Members appointed to Outside Bodies;

-- Annual identification of corporate needs and reports to the Leadership Team; - Staff annual learning and development and induction programmes; - Individual Staff Learning and Development Plans; - Attainment of Investors in People Accreditation.
+What e What evidence/assurance is in place? • • • • • • • • • • • • • • • • • • • Regular reviews of activities, outputs and planned outcomes; Member Scrutiny Process and scrutiny reports; Programme of Value for money reviews; Internal Audit Programme; Member Champions involved in reviewing activities; Evidence of performance data and trend analysis informing decision making; Evidence of research data and benchmarking information being used to inform service planning; Monitoring of effective operation of partnerships to deliver agreed outcome and the methodology used to assess outcomes and effectiveness; Reports from the National Park Management Plan Advisory Group; Authority Members appointed to Outside Bodies; Learning and Development Policy for Staff; Annual identification of corporate needs and reports to the Management Team; Investors in People Delivery Group in conjunction with Staff Survey results identify corporate learning needs; Staff annual learning and development and induction programmes; Individual staff learning and development plans opportunities; Retainment of Investors in People Accreditation.

-Supporting Principle: E(2) Developing the capability of the Authority's leadership and other individuals
+Sub Principle: E(2) Developing the capability of the Authority's leadership and other individuals